ELVIS-Project/vis-framework/doc/api/tutorial-workflowmanager.rst

 Port a Query into the WorkflowManager
 -------------------------------------
-If I want to port the :ref:`make_a_new_workflow` query to the :class:`WorkflowManager`, I need to fit its functionality into the existing methods.
+Porting an existing query to the :class:`WorkflowManager` involves fitting its code into the appropriate pre-existing methods.
-The :meth:`load`, :meth:`output`, and :meth:`export` methods are all related to preparing :class:`IndexedPiece` objects for analysis and saving or outputting results.
-Since my query requires no special treatment in these areas, I will not modify those methods, and all of my changes will be in the :meth:`run` method.

-Since my new program only requires one query, I can make a very simple :meth:`run` method and remove the other hidden methods (:meth:`_intervs`, :meth:`_interval_ngrams`, :meth:`_variable_part_modules`, :meth:`_two_part_modules`, and :meth:`_all_part_modules`).
-Of course, you may wish to use those methods for inspiration when you build your own queries.
+The :meth:`load` method prepares :class:`IndexedPiece` objects and metadata by loading files for analysis.
+The :meth:`output` method outputs query results to a variety of formats, including spreadsheets, charts, and scores.
+You will not usually need to modify :meth:`load`, and you may not need to modify :meth:`output` either.

+The majority of development work will be spent in the :meth:`run` method or its related hidden methods (like the :meth:`_intervs`, :meth:`_inteval_ngrams`, and other methods that are included in the default :class:`WorkflowManager`).

+TODO: continue revising here.

 When I add my new query's logic to the :meth:`run` method, I get this:

 .. code-block:: python